 Children will also be asked to wash their hands before and after each session along with the Little Spaces instructors.

 Can we use the Family lounge area?

-Will our freeze option be complimentary after September and do I need to let you know?
+Will our freeze option be complimentary after re-open and do I need to let you know?

 Does my adult membership need to be activated to use Little Space, including dropping to swimming lessons and paid courses?